Main Content Area

 Are you ready to join the elite club of people who fly for a living?
 Boeing estimates that the industry will need over 700,000 new pilots in the next two decades.
 Even with this shortage, aviation is a highly competitive field with exceptionally high standards.

-This aviation degree program involves rigorous one-on-one testing that develops your job interview skills.
-When you graduate from Aims you’ll have industry-ready skills from cutting-edge simulators and training flights.
+The aviation program at Aims involves rigorous one-on-one testing that develops your job interview skills.
+You'll graduate with crucial skills and confidence learned on state-of-the-art simulators and hours of training flights.
 You’ll also gain the credibility that comes with a program that has produced excellent pilots for over 50 years.
 You might even decide to become a flight instructor at Aims like other faculty members who are Aims graduates.

 Potential career pathways for pilots include opportunities in: